nushell/nushell.github.io/book/stdout_stderr_exit_codes.md

 The [`echo`](/commands/docs/echo.md) command is mainly for _pipes_.
 It returns its arguments, ignoring the piped-in value.
 There is usually little reason to use this over just writing the values as-is.

 In contrast, the [`print`](/commands/docs/print.md) command prints the given values to stdout as plain text.
 It can be used to write to standard error output, as well.
+Unlike [`echo`](/commands/docs/echo.md), this command does not return any value (`print | describe` will return "nothing").
+Since this command has no output, there is no point in piping it with other commands.

-The [standard library](/book/standard_library.md) has commands to write out messages in different levels.
+The [standard library](/book/standard_library.md) has commands to write out messages in different logging levels.
 For example:

 @[code](@snippets/book/std_log.nu)